 Become an IB examiner

-As part of assessment processes the IB works with examiners and senior examiners in a variety of different roles.
-We are constantly looking to recruit new, skilled examiners and senior examiners as the IB continues to grow.
+As part of assessment processes, we work with examiners and senior examiners in a variety of different roles.
+We are always looking to recruit new, skilled examiners and senior examiners as the IB continues to grow.

-Examiners are appointed to mark externally assessed work or to moderate internally assessed components (reviewing teachers' original marking).
+Examiners are appointed to mark externally-assessed work or to moderate internally-assessed components (reviewing teachers' original marking).
 Candidates' work is assessed against prescribed and well-defined criteria or mark schemes.

-Examining for the IB can also count towards maintaining your role as a teacher, with IB examiners being able to apply for US teacher credits.
+Working as an examiner for the IB can also help develop your role as a teacher, as IB examiners are able to apply for US teacher credits.